Skip to main content

 The department of revenue must adjust the amounts of the credit and the amounts of adjusted gross income annually for inflation.

-An individual who is a qualifying senior and a qualified individual with a disability and would meet the eligibility requirements to claim both the income tax credit and the PTC can only claim one or the other in the same income tax year.
+An individual who is both a qualifying senior and a qualified individual with a disability and meets the eligibility requirements to claim both the income tax credit and the PTC can only claim one or the other in the same income tax year.

 Status